byuweb/byu_calendar_drupal/README.md

 * Horizontal Tile - Displays the events separately in horizontal cards with the date to the left.
 * Full-Page Rows - Displays the events in rows that span the container.
 * Full-Page Rows with Images - Displays the events with a thumbnail on the left.
 * Featured Events - Displays the events in the featured events format found on the BYU homepage. **Note**: Each column will only display two events.
+Also, the limit option has no effect on this component.

 ### Additional Filters